Tag: Client (Page 1 of 3)

 But the nadir came with ‘Synth Pop’, a 3CD collection by Sony Music in 2015 which totally missed the point by featuring AZTEC CAMERA and HAIRCUT 100!??!
 Now while the inclusion of IMAGINATION’s ‘Body Talk’ with its iconic Moog bassline could be justified, the set highlighted just how much the modern day definition of “synth pop” had become particularly blurred…

-Now while some listeners just want endless hits on various artists compilations, others want to be informed and introduced to some lesser-known or rare songs.
+Although some listeners just want endless hits on various artists compilations, others want to be informed and introduced to some lesser-known or rare songs.
 However, this latter approach can meet with mixed results.

 For example, Cherry Red’s ‘Close To The Noise Floor’ and the Trevor Jackson’s ‘Metal Dance’ series were historically fascinating, but not always easy collections to listen to in one sitting.
 With some of the music close to being unlistenable, it could be akin to studying a hefty text book… highly educational but not always entirely fun!

+So ELECTRICITYCLUB.CO.UK takes a personal look at the electronic legacy of various artists via 20 notable compilation albums, each with valid reasons for their inclusion, presented in yearly and then alphabetical order within.
 Yes, several songs reoccur over a number of these releases, but perhaps that is more an indication of their timeless nature.
 These were tunes that were dismissed by the press and wider public back in the day, but are now considered classic and part of the cultural heritage.

 MACHINES (1980)

-Having seen the future and signed THE HUMAN LEAGUE as well as OMD through their Dindisc subsidiary, Virgin Records had the foresight to issue a long playing showcase of acts that used synthesizers as their primary instrumentation.
-As well as their two great hopes, among the outsiders on board were TUBEWAY ARMY, FAD GADGET, SILICON TEENS and DALEK I LOVE YOU.
-While XTC’s B-side ‘The Somnambulist’ appeared to be incongruous, this was from the band’s synth experimentation period before going more acoustic on 1982’s ‘English Settlement’.
+Having seen the future and signed THE HUMAN LEAGUE as well as OMD through their Dindisc subsidiary, Virgin Records issued a long playing showcase of acts that used synthesizers as their primary instrumentation.
+Among the outsiders were TUBEWAY ARMY, FAD GADGET, SILICON TEENS and DALEK I LOVE YOU.
+XTC’s B-side ‘The Somnambulist’ appeared to be incongruous, but was from their synth experimentation period.

 ‘Machines’ was released by Virgin Records